 It could happen that certain components of a Dutch-language programme are offered in English.
 This should be specified in the Teaching and Examination Regulations.
-In addition, exceptions could be made to the formally established language, if a guest lecturer happens to teach a course in a different language.

 4.7 Interim examinations and examinations

 Each programme is connected to an examination and each unit of study to an interim examination.
 The Examination Board is responsible for administering the examinations and interim examinations, and for organising and coordinating these.
 It appoints examiners to administer the interim examinations.
 Invigilators ensure that written examinations are administered properly.
 The Examination Board guarantees the quality of examinations and interim examinations.